 Since Austria's accession to the European Union, EU citizens may live and work in Austria without restriction.
-Some restrictions apply to Croatian citizens, but these are applicable only until 30 June 2020.
 To protect domestic employees in Austria, the employment of third country citizens (that is, not Austrian or from a Member State of the European Economic Area (EEA)) is subject to various restrictions, including the obligation to obtain residence and work permits.

 It is permissible that employment agreements are governed by non-Austrian law.
 However, if employees render services in Austria, specific mandatory provisions – which are more favourable for the employee – will apply.

 ii Seconded and posted employees

 Any employee seconded to Austria by an employer based in an EU or EEA Member State or third country is subject to the regulations of the LSD-BG.
 The LSD-BG grants certain employment standards to employees while they are employed in Austria and provides for registration procedures and other regulations to be observed during a secondment or posting (e.g., a German translation of the employment contract).

 Employers based outside Austria are required by law to pay their employees during their secondment or posting to Austria at least the minimum salary and any special payments set out in the applicable Austrian collective bargaining agreement or other statutory regulations.

 It is of key importance to ensure compliance at all times with the regulations as set out in the LSD-BG as the Austrian authorities strictly enforce the LSD-BG and impose high administrative fines.